-Whenever a potential conflict of interest or conflict of commitment exists for a staff member, he or she must promptly disclose it, in writing, to the University Musical Society Administrative Director.
+Whenever a potential conflict of interest or conflict of commitment arises for a staff member, he or she must promptly disclose it in writing, using the online COI/COC reporting form, to their supervisor and to the associate dean serving as the College's COI/COC manager for staff.
 (SPG 201.65-1, Section III.A.3.)
+Each year all COI/COC issues and the procedures for managing them will be reported to the dean.